 There are a number of legal proceedings against the Corporation and its subsidiaries that are pending.
-In the opinion of the management of the Corporation and its subsidiaries, the outcome of those proceedings is not expected to have a material adverse effect on Corporation's results or on its financial position.
+In the opinion of the management of the Corporation, the outcome of those proceedings is not expected to have a material adverse effect on Corporation's results or on its financial position.